 This pamphlet will walk you through the steps all men should take before requesting to become a Freemason.
 Historically, men became Freemasons through family or close friends who belonged to the Lodge.
 This connection ensured that members of good standing in the Lodge knew the character and background of the potential candidate for membership.
-However, today most men approach Masonry through casual connections (Internet, calling the Lodge, etc.) after their interest has been kindled by reading books and/or seeing videos about the Lodge.
+However, today most men approach Masonry through casual connections (emailing, calling the Lodge, etc.) after their interest has been kindled by reading books, exploring online, and/or seeing videos about the Lodge.
 Because of this, the Grand Lodge of Washington has developed this plan of six steps that will allow you to know if the Lodge is right for you and the Lodge to know if you are a good candidate to potentially be raised to the highest degree in Craft Masonry: Master Mason.

 The first step is a short discussion with a Lodge member regarding Freemasonry.
 Questions may include:

 The second meeting will be in person, either at the Lodge building or another agreed upon location.
 You are encouraged to bring any and all questions about Masonry to this meeting.
 Some potential questions may include:

 - What is the financial and time commitment needed to be a Mason?

 - Are there any activities for my wife and/or children?